 In this tutorial I’ll show you how you can make a white background transparent in Photoshop.
 Making a white background transparent in Photoshop is same as deleting or removing a background.
 But having a white background in the image has lot more advantages than any color because you can see the every minor detail of the subject that will help us understand to which parts we needed or not.

 The white background also makes the selection process so easy and you can make even complex selections like selecting hair, extracting tree leaves and much more.
 Let’s dive in to find out more.

 Open up the photo in Photoshop.
 You can open a photo by selecting File > Open then choose the image which you would like to open.
 You can use any image for this tutorial like either yours or may be any others but I’m using this one which has the pure white background.

 Here is the image opened in Photoshop:

 Press CTRL + J to duplicate the background layer or right-click on the background layer choose ‘duplicate layer.’
 We are duplicating the background layer because in Photoshop background layer has no transparency and also, duplicating the layer will not harm your original image.

 Now it’s time for selecting the background.
 You can use the Eraser Tool (E), Magic Wand, Quick Selection Tool (W) or may be Polygon Lasso Tool and Pen Tool (P) for selecting the background.
-The quickest way to that is to use the Magic Want Tool (W).
+The quickest way to that is to use the Quick Selection Tool (W).
 You can also use other tools as well so activate any of the selection tool and select the white background.

-Since we all know that Magic Wand Tool (W) works on the color sample so sometimes if your subject has white or near to white color (like you see the man has the gray color jacket) then it can select that part as well.
+Since we all know that Quick Selection Tool (W) works on the color sample so sometimes if your subject has white or near to white color (like you see the man has the gray color jacket) then it can select that part as well.
 The reason is simple because the gray color is near to White color.

 Here you can see we’ve man’s jacket parts selected as well: